anyfruit/Key-Resume-Attributes-Impacting-Job-Callbacks/README.md

 # DATA1030 Final Project: Which Resume Attributes Drive Job Callbacks?

 ## Overview
-This repository contains the code and resources for my DATA1030 final project, focused on analyzing which resume attributes influence job callbacks.
-The project explores machine learning techniques to predict callback rates using a diverse dataset of resume and job attributes.
+This repository contains the code, reports, and resources for my DATA1030 final project, which analyzes the impact of various resume attributes on job callbacks.
+The project employs machine learning techniques to predict callback rates and identify the most influential resume features.

 The primary goals of this project include:
-- Applying advanced machine learning techniques to a real-world dataset.
+- Building a reproducible machine learning pipeline to analyze resume data.
-- Evaluating the importance of different resume features in predicting callback likelihood.
+- Identifying key resume features that drive job callbacks.
-- Developing a clear and reproducible machine learning pipeline.
+- Visualizing and interpreting model results to provide actionable insights.

 ---